 Figure 1.13 LCRD Operational Configuration

+Source: © xxxxxxxxx.
+Please indicate the exact source from where the image was reproduced.

 LCRD’s modems translate digital data into laser signals, which are then transmitted via encoded beams of light, invisible to the human eye, by the relay’s optical modules.
 LCRD can both send and receive data, creating a continuous path for flowing mission data to-and-from space.
 Together, these capabilities make LCRD NASA’s first two-way, end-to-end optical relay.
 Once LCRD receives information and encodes it, the payload sends the data to ground stations on Earth that are each equipped with telescopes to receive the light and modems to translate the encoded light back into digital data.
 LCRD uses two communication modulations, Differential Phase Shift Keying (DPSK) and Pulse-position modulation (PPM)

 LCRD’s ground stations are known as Optical Ground Stations (OGS) -1 and -2, and are located on Table Mountain in Southern California, and on Haleakala Volcano in Maui, Hawaii.
 While laser communications can provide increased data transfer rates, atmospheric disturbances – such as clouds and turbulence – can interfere with laser signals as they travel through Earth’s atmosphere.
 The locations for OGS-1 and OSG-2 were chosen for their clear weather conditions and remote, high-altitude locations.
 Most of the weather occurring in those areas takes place below the summit of the mountains, leaving relatively clear skies perfect for laser communications.
-The following figure shows OGS.
+Figure 1.4 shows OGS.